JonusNattapong/Chujai/instructions/Implementation Recommendations.md

 class BaseTool(ABC, BaseModel):
     """
-    Abstract base class for all tools in the zombitxanus framework.
+    Abstract base class for all tools in the Chujai framework.
     Provides foundation for tool definition, parameter specification, and execution.
     """
     name: str